List of Disney video games: Roger Rabbit

-Dick Tracy games
+Dick Tracy

 The following games are based around the 1990 film of the same name.

+The Rocketeer

+The following games are based around the 1991 film of the same name.

+101 Dalmatians

+The following games are based around the 1996 film of the same name and its 2000 sequel, 102 Dalmatians, although the games utilize the imagery from the 1961 animated film One Hundred and One Dalmatians.

 Pirates of the Caribbean

-The following games are from the Pirates of the Caribbean series:
+The following games are from the Pirates of the Caribbean series.